-IFRS 17 is an International Financial Reporting Standard that was issued by the International Accounting Standards Board in May 2017.
-It will replace IFRS 4 on accounting for insurance contracts and has an effective date of 1 January 2023.
+IFRS 17 is an International Financial Reporting Standard that the International Accounting Standards Board issued in May 2017.
+It has replaced IFRS 4 on accounting for insurance contracts, effective 1 January 2023.

-Based upon the impact assessment performed, BGIL will not be impacted and do not expect IFRS 17 to have a significant financial or operational impact on the Centrica Group.
-By applying the Premium Allocation Approach (PAA) and making specific policy decisions, together with good granularity of data from existing systems the impact of the change from IFRS 17 can be minimised and can align large parts of the existing accounting to IFRS 17 measurement.
+BGIL has not been impacted and it has no significant financial or operational impact on the Centrica Group.
+By applying the Premium Allocation Approach (PAA) and making specific policy decisions, together with a good granularity of data from existing systems, the change from IFRS 17 has been minimised.
+It can align large parts of the existing accounting to IFRS 17 measurement.